WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: No

-Function: Adds values from two registers and stores it in the `src` operand register
+Function: Adds values from two registers and stores it in the `src` operand register if two registers are provided as operands.
+Otherwise, if one register and one immediate value is provided, the result will be stored in the register provided.

 Modifies flags?: Only with `.s` suffix
 ### 0x02: addi
-Opcode: `000002`

-Instruction-specific bitfield use?: No

-Function: Adds two values (one register, one immediate), and stores it in the register operand

-Modifies flags?: Only with `.s` suffix
 ### 0x03:
 ### 0x04
 ### 0x05